If you or a loved one are ready to take a step towards recovery and rehabilitation from drug or alcohol addiction, please take these steps…

 - Level of care required

-Although we cannot give advice on what to say to every addict, since every individual is different, but we do recommend that you speak the truth with love, care and concern and NOT in condemnation or criticism.
-Please be aware that we do not do interventions.
-We can refer 3rd party interventionists to you, so please call us if you need that help.
-If your loved one is suicidal or mentally unstable, please take the situation seriously and contact your local hospital as a first step, or call 911.
+Although we cannot give advice on what to say to your boy, since every individual is different, we can help you through the process and offer ideas and suggestions.
+We recommend that you speak the truth with love, care and concern and NOT in condemnation or criticism.
+If your boy is suicidal or mentally unstable, please take the situation seriously and immediately contact your local hospital as a first step, or call 911.
 Do not wait!

-Call or fill in the inquiry form to begin the process.
-If it appears that the program may be a good fit for the individual, we will direct you to our Application to download and fill in.
+Call or fill in the inquiry form on this site to begin the process.
+If it appears that the program may be a good fit for the individual, we will direct you to our Online Application.

-Once the Application is received, our Intake Counselors will connect with the Applicant to make further arrangements, including financial commitments and attending a medical detox, if needed.
-There is no charge to submit an application.
-After the application has been received, it will be reviewed by our Admissions staff.
+There is no charge to submit an Application.
+An Application will be provided to you, which can be emailed, faxed, or mailed back to us.
+After the Application has been received, it will be reviewed by our Intake staff and counselors.
 A decision on whether or not your child is a good fit for our program is made within one business day (usually within a few hours).
-If he is accepted, we will contact you to work out the final items and details for his admission.
+If your boy is accepted, we will contact you to work out the final items and details for his admission.

 Let us know when would be a good time for your boy to enter our program, so we can prepare for him.